The Mountain Hermitage

 TEACHERS

-Sean Murphy holds an MFA in Writing from the Naropa Institute, and teaches seminars in writing, meditation, and creativity for many organizations, including his own Big Sky Writing Workshops and the University of New Mexico in Taos.
+Writing Teacher Sean Murphy holds an MFA in Writing from the Naropa Institute, and teaches seminars in writing, meditation, and creativity for many organizations, including his own Big Sky Writing Workshops and the University of New Mexico in Taos (www.murphyzen.com) .
 He is the author of One Bird, One Stone, a chronicle of Zen practice in America, as well as three novels.
 His debut, The Hope Valley Hubcap King, won the Hemingway Award for a First Novel.
 Sean has been a practitioner of Zen Buddhism for more than 20 years.

 Besides the guiding teacher and the assisting teachers, the staff of this two-week Hermitage retreat will consist of a resident retreat manager (the point of contact in case of any difficulties) and a retreat cook.
 There will be three nutritious vegetarian meals per day.

-San Geronimo Lodge is situated among fruit trees along the banks of the Acequia Madre, and provides the privacy, quiet, and sense of harmony that is most conducive to intensive practice.
-There is a spacious room for the movement, drawing, and writing practices, a beautiful meditation hall, and indoor and outdoor walking areas.
+Columbine Inn is situated at 9,000 feet among tall pines in a mountain setting at the beautiful Taos Ski Valley and provides the privacy, quiet, and sense of harmony that is most conducive to intensive practice.
+There is a spacious room for the movement, drawing, and writing practices, a separate meditation hall, and indoor and outdoor walking areas.

 DAILY SCHEDULE